If you own property in Ontario, you pay property taxes every year to fund services like:

 Tax Billing: (2023)

-A certified tax certificate may be ordered by written request to the municipal office.
+A tax certificate may be ordered by emailing, @email or faxing, 519-227-4998 your request.
 The following information must by included in the request:

 - Owner(s) Name

 Please note: a roll number will be provided on the tax certificate and is not needed to order a tax certificate.
 If you require a roll number please visit the County of Middlesex Mapping Website, the roll number and legal description is provided.